-- When a P-N junction is forward biased the majority carrier of P and N region will be moving toward the junction and this will reduce the region of immobile charges and therefore the width of the depletion layer is reduced.
+- When a P-N junction is forward biased the majority carrier of the P and N region will be moving toward the junction and this will reduce the region of immobile charges and therefore the width of the depletion layer is reduced.

 - When the P-N junction is forward bias, the barrier height reduces by |V0| ( magnitude of VD).

 Case 1: If VD< V0 is applied.

 Barrier voltage (V0) is dominating.
 Hence no majority carrier will be crossing the junction.
 Hence, the forward current is Zero (practically forward current is 10-12 to 10-15A), the diode is now forward biased and non-conducting i.e., it is in OFF state.

 Also Read: Basic Logic Gates

 Case 2: If VD =V0 is applied

 The effect of the barrier is nullified i.e., the barrier hereafter will not oppose any majority carriers in crossing the junction.
 Both the majority and minority carriers will be crossing the junction.
 Hence, forward current is small or fwd. current just passes into the diode.

 Case 3: If VD > V0

-Since the forward voltage of the diode, VD is greater than Vo, more majority carrier will be crossing the junction and forward current exponentially increases with the forward voltage VD.
+Since the forward voltage of the diode, VD is greater than Vo, more majority carrier will be crossing the junction and the forward current exponentially increases with the forward voltage VD.
 The diode is in conducting state or we can say the diode is in ON state.